-(6) Neither the registration of any security under the Securities Act of 1933, as amended, nor the qualification of any trust indenture under the Trust Indenture Act of 1939, as amended, is required in connection with the offering, sale and issuance of any of the Series 2002-C Warrants.
+(6) Neither the registration of any security under the Securities Act of 1933, as amended, nor the qualification of any trust indenture under the Trust Indenture Act of 1939, as amended, is required in connection with the offering, sale and issuance of any of the Series 2003-B Warrants.

-(7) Under existing statutes, the interest income on the Series 2002-C Warrants is exempt from income taxation in the State of Alabama.
+(7) Under existing statutes, the interest income on the Series 2003-B Warrants is exempt from income taxation in the State of Alabama.

-Under existing statutes, regulations, rulings and court decisions, the interest on the (8) Series 2002-C Warrants is excluded from gross income for federal income tax purposes and is not an item of tax preference for purposes of the federal alternative minimum tax imposed on individuals and corporations; however, it should be noted that with respect to corporations (as defined for federal income tax purposes), such interest is taken into account in determining adjusted current earnings for the purpose of computing the alternative minimum tax imposed on such corporations.
-The opinions set forth in the next preceding sentence are subject to the condition that the County comply with all requirements of the Internal Revenue Code of 1986, as amended, that must be satisfied subsequent to the issuance of the Series 2002-C Warrants in order that the interest thereon be (or continue to be) excluded from gross income for federal income tax purposes.
-Failure to comply with certain of such requirements could cause the interest on the Series 2002-C Warrants to be so included in gross income retroactive to the date of issuance of the Series 2002-C Warrants.
+(8) Under existing statutes, regulations, rulings and court decisions, the interest on the Series 2003-B Warrants is excluded from gross income for federal income tax purposes and is not an item of tax preference for purposes of the federal alternative minimum tax imposed on individuals and corporations; however, it should be noted that with respect to corporations (as defined for federal income tax purposes), such interest is taken into account in determining adjusted current earnings for the purpose of computing the alternative minimum tax imposed on such corporations.
+The opinions set forth in the next preceding sentence are subject to the condition that the County comply with all requirements of the Internal Revenue Code of 1986, as amended, that must be satisfied subsequent to the issuance of the Series 2003-B Warrants in order that the interest thereon be (or continue to be) excluded from gross income for federal income tax purposes.
+Failure to comply with certain of such requirements could cause the interest on the Series 2003-B Warrants.
 The County has covenanted to comply with all such requirements.
-We express no opinion regarding other federal tax consequences arising with respect to the Series 2002-C Warrants.
+We express no opinion regarding other federal tax consequences arising with respect to the Series 2003-B Warrants.

-The Indenture provides that the interest rate on the Series 2002-C Warrants, or a portion thereof, may not be converted to a different interest rate mode and certain other changes may not be made to the terms of the Series 2002-C Warrants or the related documents or to the security for the Series 2002-C Warrants unless the Trustee receives an opinion of nationally recognized bond counsel stating in effect that such conversion or change will not cause the interest on the Series 2002-C Warrants to be included in gross income for purposes of federal income taxation.
+The Indenture provides that the interest rate on the Series 2003-B Warrants, or a portion thereof, may not be converted to a different interest rate mode and certain other changes may not be made to the terms of the Series 2003-B Warrants or the related documents or to the security for the Series 2003-B Warrants unless the Trustee receives an opinion of nationally recognized bond counsel stating in effect that such conversion or change will not cause the interest on the Series 2003-B Warrants to be included in gross income for purposes of federal income taxation.
 We express no opinion herein about the effect of any such future events.